MetPX/sarracenia/doc/sr_post.7.rst

    FIXME: other connection parameters: persistence, etc..

 Topic-based exchanges are used exclusively.
-AMQP supports many other types of exchanges, but dd_post have the topic sent in order to support server side filtering by using topic based filtering.
+AMQP supports many other types of exchanges, but sr_post have the topic sent in order to support server side filtering by using topic based filtering.
 The topics mirror the path of the files being announced, allowing straight-forward server-side filtering, to be augmented by client-side filtering on message reception.